Client care is fundamental to any business - but how do you measure up? What are the specific skills you need to ensure we perform well?

 Be honest with yourself!
 You may feel that there are some areas where you need to sharpen your skills to improve the way that you handle customers - and don't forget those internal customers too!

 While this is quite a list, it is useful when planning customer care training sessions and ensuring that everyone in an organisation actually does these things!
-You'll see that it is important that anyone in a customer-facing situation needs information and support to deliver exceptional customer care - put simply, to stay one step ahead!
-And if you don't, your competitors just might.

 - Communication (a): being able to clearly express oneself when communicating with customers (verbal or written), with no recourse to jargon.